Washington, DC Counseling Degrees & Licenses

 Gallaudet University is a private research university founded in 1864 to educate the deaf and hard of hearing.
 Gallaudet University was originally a grammar school for deaf and blind children and now is still the world’s only liberal arts university for deaf and hard-of-hearing students.

-The graduate program in clinical mental health counseling was established in 1986 specifically to teach skilled counselors to provide mental health services to deaf and hard-of-hearing adults, children, and adolescents in mental health centers, psychiatric hospitals, community programs, addiction programs, and psychosocial rehabilitation programs.
+The graduate program in clinical mental health counseling was established in 1986 specifically to teach skilled counselors to provide mental health services to deaf and hard-of-hearing adults, children, and adolescents in mental health care centers, psychiatric hospitals, community programs, addiction programs, and psychosocial rehabilitation programs.

 Students can earn a master of arts in clinical mental health or school counseling.
 Students can take the National Counselor Examination for Licensure and Certification (NCE) during their last semester of studies.